amethyst/amethyst/README.md

 [up]: https://en.wikipedia.org/wiki/Unix_philosophy

 ## Usage

-**Linux developers: the libasound2-dev (alsa-lib-devel on Fedora) and libx11-xcb-dev packages are required to compile Amethyst.**

 Read the [online book][bk] for a comprehensive tutorial to using Amethyst.
 There is also an online crate-level [API reference][ar].